-When my kids were little, I read it very early in the morning or as soon as I got the chance.
+When my kids were little, I read it very early in the morning or as soon as possible.

 Sometimes I read it aloud at breakfast because that was the only time available.

-When I took care of my twin grandbabies 24/7 I would read it in the middle of the night when I was tandem feeding both of them.
-When there is a will, there is a way.
+When I took care of my twin grandbabies 24/7 . . .
+I would read it in the middle of the night when I was tandem feeding both of them.
+Where there’s a will, there is a way.

-Being diligent and desperate for Jesus takes an effort that takes energy.
+Being desperate for Jesus takes an effort that expends energy.